 Testing the Adidas Dropset Trainer 2 for Short Runs and Daily Wear

-In the context of running, the Adidas Dropset Trainer 2 can work but you’ll want to be selective with the workouts in which you’re using this shoe for running, in my opinion.
+The Adidas Dropset Trainer 2 can work in the context of running, but in my opinion, you’ll want to be selective about the workouts in which you use this shoe.

 As mentioned above, this shoe will work fine for sprints and fast-paced tempo runs where you’re primarily on the forefoot.
 This shoe could also technically work for anyone that naturally has a forefoot-dominant strike.

-For mid-range runs and long-distance runs, this shoe won’t be the best hybrid model on the market and that’s due to its flared heel.
-If you’re a heel striker when tackling slower runs then this will feel super offputting.
+This shoe won’t be the best hybrid model on the market for mid-range and long-distance runs due to its flared heel.
+If you’re a heel striker when tackling slower runs, this will feel super offputting.

 For daily wear, I’ve enjoyed the Adidas Dropset Trainer 2 and think they deliver enough comfort for rocking out and about and then wearing to the gym.